jundalisay/superb/content/en/research/confucius/analects/chapter-2.md

-+++
+---
+heading: "Chapter 2 of The Analects Simplified"
-title=  "Good Government, Filial Piety, and The Superior Man" description=  "Filial piety is in not being perverse.
-We should always follow the Rules of Propriety with regard to our parents" image=  "/covers/analects.png" date = 2020-01-30 linkf=  "/research/Confuciusucius/analects/chapter-1" linkftext=  "Chapter 1" linkb=  "/research/Confuciusucius/analects/chapter-3" linkbtext=  "Chapter 3" heading=  "Chapter 2"
+title: "Good Government, Filial Piety, and The Superior Man"
+description: "Filial piety is in not being perverse.
+We should always follow the Rules of Propriety with regard to our parents"
-+++
+date: 2020-01-30
+image: "/covers/analects.png"
+linkb: "/research/confucius/analects/chapter-1"
+linkbtext: "Chapter 1"
+linkf: "/research/confucius/analects/chapter-3"
+linkftext: "Chapter 3"
+---

 {{< l a="Confucius" >}}